GwendolyneFreddy/MadeInHeaven/mih/docs/readme.txt

 greater ghoul who was previously trapped on a unreachable ledge has now been moved to a location where it can be actually encountered.

+Most of the upper levels have more ghasts than before, backed up by a few mohrgs.
+Some of the ghasts are evolved ghasts which are slightly tougher and immune to normal weapons.

+On the first dungeon level, all spawn points have been changed to give tougher and more varied enemies, like dopplegangers, ghasts, wraith spiders, mustard jellies and more.
+The few fixed encounters have also been beefed up, and a few doom guards have been added here and there.

+The scripted encounters of the second level are unchanged, but a few battle horrors have been placed in previously empty rooms and the crypts in the southwest corner will now spawn a variety of undead, including skeleton warriors.

+The third level has two more ancient wyverns to fight in the left path, while the right path has more greater ghasts and a few additional ashirukuru.
+The middle path is left unchanged for now though.
+There are also a few more greater ghouls near the stone heads.

+All four elemental challenges have been overhauled.
+The Ice Chamber has a frost giant added to it, and the Earth Chamber's fission slime is no longer alone, a host of various other jellies has been added.
+The Air Chamber has more invisible stalkers and the enemy layout has been changed, you'll have to go through them to fight the air aspect.
+The biggest change is in the Fire Chamber, the original challenge has been replaced by a battle with fire elementals instead (on vanilla BG1, blazing bones).

+The final level has many more enemies now, expect a lot more resistance here.
+The Demon Knight now has two slightly tougher than normal skeleton warriors backing him up, and has better equipment now.
+There is also a minor restoration here: he will now drop the previously unavailable Helm of Opposite Alignment, as well as an additional full plate mail +1.
+(His appearance on L1 already carried these but was designed to be unkillable.)

 ====================
 Creature Corrections